ansys/pyansys-units/doc/source/getting_started/index.rst

 ===============

 PyAnsys Units provides a Pythonic interface for units, unit systems, and unit conversions.
-On import the package is preconfigured with units and unit systems for you to use, and is fully customizable if something you need is not present.
+On import the package is initialized with units and unit systems for you to use, and is fully customizable if something you need is not present.

 The package supports defining quantities and their units in a intuitive way